milebdo/Lightweight-Blockchain/README.md

 Two version:

-`./golang-blockchain` written purely in Golang with BoltDB
+`./src` contains source files purely in Golang with BoltDB

-`./python-blockchain` written purely in Python 3.6 with Flask for Web server.
+`./demo-py` contains a simple demo written purely in Python 3.6 with Flask for Web server.

 Golang version is more strict with all cryptography design and complete data structures, and use database with BoltDB.

-Python version is more lightweight and for demostration, without checking the validation of address in cryptography part, nor use a file system database.
+Python version is more lightweight and just for demostration, without checking the validation of address in cryptography part, nor use a file system database.
 Python version directly use the HTTP APIs in the localhost (default port 5000).

 ## Golang Version Environment